learning-zone/html-basics/html-mcq.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-**Q80.** A web app needs a modal confirmation dialog.
+**Q.** A web app needs a modal confirmation dialog.
 Previously the team used a `<div>` overlay with ARIA roles.
 HTML5.2 introduced a native element for this.
 Which element and method correctly open a modal dialog that traps focus and adds an `::backdrop` overlay?

 - A) `<dialog open>` with no JavaScript needed.
 - B) `<dialog>` element opened with `dialogElement.showModal()` — this renders it as a modal, adds the native `::backdrop`, and traps focus within the dialog.